-The Plan has two disability benefits, a Monthly Disability Benefit (which provides monthly income throughout your disability), and a Lump-Sum Disability Benefit (which is a one-time payment).
+Monthly Disability Benefit

+(monthly income throughout your disability)

 If you qualify for a Monthly Disability Benefit and a Lump-Sum Disability Benefit, you cannot receive both and you must choose the one you wish to receive.
 In addition, if you are eligible for a retirement benefit and a disability benefit, you cannot receive both and you must choose the benefit you wish to receive.
-After you begin receiving benefits the decision is final and cannot be changed.